folio-org/folio-ansible/README.md

 playbook `folio.yml`, to see which roles are executed and in the documentation of the roles.

-Another example includes deployment of Stripes to use https instead of http:
+Another example includes deployment of Stripes to use https instead of http, securing okapis supertenant and the tenant admin user.

     all:
       hosts:
         my-host.domain.com:
-          superuser_username: opkapi_superuser
-          superuser_password: superpassword
       children:
         release:
           hosts: